ishaan27chaturvedi/Multi-Agent-RAG/README.md

 ## Overview

 This project implements a Multi-Agent Retrieval-Augmented Generation (RAG) system.
 Unlike traditional RAG systems that use a single context retrieval and generation mechanism, this multi-agent system leverages multiple contexts and specialized agents to provide a comprehensive and accurate final answer.
 The system decomposes the input question into multiple contexts, retrieves relevant information for each context, and synthesizes the results from multiple agents to produce a final answer.
+The document used to answer questions is the following blog - https://lilianweng.github.io/posts/2023-06-23-agent/

 ## Libraries Used